 This unique farm-to-table dining experience in Norfolk County celebrates the beauty of edible gardens, brought right to your table.
 If you aren’t convinced, their scenic and bright eating area is placed right in the middle of their garden.

 At Thrive, their motto is “Six Courses from One Acre”, which pretty clearly sums up their garden-dining experience and philosophy.
-A meal here will certainly be a highlight of your summer plans.
+When it is safe to do so, a meal here will certainly be a highlight of your summer plans.

 Forest Glen Herb Farm